whatisnuclear/website/index.md

 ---
 layout: front
-title: What is nuclear?
+title: What is Nuclear?
-subtitle: Your direct connection to nuclear engineering expertise
+subtitle: Nuclear engineering expertise for everyone
 description: >
   Learn all about nuclear power directly from nuclear engineers, from the basics to detailed deep dives into types of reactors, nuclear history, economics, and